manuati/api-automation-training-java/README-StoreService.md

 ### **Milestone 3: Complete the Create Order Suite**

-**Objective**: Write tests for the rest of the Create Booking test Suite.
+**Objective**: Write tests for the rest of the Create Store test Suite.

-1. Write additional tests for the Create Order (`POST /booking`) endpoint.
+1. Write additional tests for the Create Order (`POST /store/order`) endpoint.
 2. Include positive and negative tests.
 3. Use tags like `@Tag("Smoke")` or `@Tag("Regression")` for test categorization. `@Tag("Smoke")` tests should be the ones that are absolutely required to pass.